-Let’s make a mixed media The Very Hungry Caterpillar craft with the kids.
+Let’s make a The Very Hungry Caterpillar craft with the kids using several different art techniques – mixed media.
 This easy Very Hungry Caterpillar craft combines watercolor painting and paper crafting and follows the lead of the beautiful artwork found in the favorite children’s book.
 This Very Hungry Caterpillar art project works well at home or in the classroom.

 This article contains affiliate links.